Cascella-Group-UiO/HyMD/examples/smallsystems/README.md

 HyMD uses Martini coarse-graining mapping.
 A Martini structure can be created in many ways.
 Here we use CHARMM-GUI to build it and then convert it into the `.h5` format that HyMD needs.
-Let's use as an example a very small system of a DPPC bilayer with 4DPPC in a box of size `[1.58750, 1.58750, 10.0]` nm.
+Let's use as an example a very small system of a DPPC bilayer with 8 DPPC in a box of size `[1.58750, 1.58750, 10.0]` nm.
 Start here: `CHARMM-GUI` > `Input Generator` > `Martini Maker` > `Bilayer Builder`
 We will build a `Martini only system`
 `Select Martini Models:` Select `martini22`